-If you are planning your new kitchen cabinet layout, you might be feeling overwhelmed by the process.
+If you are planning your new kitchen cabinets, you might be feeling overwhelmed by the process.
 Designing a custom kitchen is never an easy task, and you want to make sure that the design you choose is something that you will enjoy for years or perhaps decades to come.
-Here are some tips on how to plan the perfect kitchen cabinet layout.
+Here are some tips and q&a on how to plan and choose the perfect kitchen cabinet layout and design.

 Will You Be Re-Doing your Plumbing or Electrical?